shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 == Changelog ==

+= 1.4.1 =
+* DHL Paket: Switch from "ob_get_clean" to "ob_clean" since latter does not close the buffer.

+= 1.4.0 =
+* DHL Parcel: Added support for Direct Label Printing
+* DHL Parcel: Added setting for maximum number of days shown for delivery times
+* DHL Parcel: Updated bulk settings to also work with the open in new window setting
+* DHL Parcel: Updated setting for combined labels to display page options only (A4)
+* DHL Parcel: Updated translations to no longer use system codes
+* DHL Parcel: Updated country check in the plugin
+* DHL Parcel: Updated ServicePoint locator to support Packstation code input
+* DHL Parcel: Updated code for increased compatibility with WooCommerce 2.6 (or higher)
+* DHL Parcel: Removed placeholder Google Maps key

 = 1.3.19 =
 * DHL Paket: Fix corrupted file when clicking "Download Label" in edit order, needed to flush output buffer.